The Culture Wheel

 The Creator Wheel

-These sites are categorized by general topic area, some sites however, fall under more than one topic and may appear more than once.
+The resource sites below are categorized by general topic area.
+Some sites however, may fall under more than one topic and may appear more than once.
 MSH does not monitor or advocate any internet site contained in this listing.

 The National Indigenous Women’s Resource Center – (NIWRC) serves as the National Indian Resource Center (NIRC) Addressing Domestic Violence and Safety for Indian Women.
 NIWRC seeks to enhance the capacity of American Indian and Alaska Native tribes, Native Hawaiians, and Tribal and Native Hawaiian organizations to respond to domestic violence.

 Southwest Center for Law and Policy (SWCLAP) – SWCLAP works across jurisdictions to develop comprehensive, interdisciplinary responses to violence in Indian country.
-Their staff of skilled trial attorneys has decades of experience working with Tribal, state, and federal court systems.
+Their staff of skilled trial attorneys has decades of experience working with tribal, state, and federal court systems and provides legal training and technical assistance to tribal communities and to organizations and agencies serving Native people.
+SWCLAP is the host of the National Tribal Trial College providing free legal training for attorneys, judges, law enforcement, advocates and community members on violence against Native women issues.
+Other projects include: the National Indian Country Clearinghouse on Sexual Assault and SAFESTAR, a tribal community sexual assault services training program.

 Tribal Law and Policy Institute (TLPI) – TLPI facilitates the sharing of resources so that Indian Nations and tribal justice systems have access to cost effective resources which can be adapted to meet the individual needs of their communities.
 They strive to establish programs which link tribal justice systems with other academic, legal, and judicial resources such as law schools, Indian law clinics, tribal colleges, Native American Studies programs, Indian legal organizations and consultants, tribal legal departments, other tribal courts, and other judicial/legal institutions.